Brittany Banks is a young woman who is a very organized person. She loves to clean and create new ways to rearrange the house.

 5. Place the small fan in the hole that you cut for it.
 Then, tape it using the same method as you did for the dryer tube.

 6. Place the bowls inside the cooler.
 You may need to switch to a smaller or bigger size if the bowls don't fit.
 You will use these bowls to catch water.

 7. Place your frozen liter bottles inside each bowl.
 As the bottles de-thaw, the bowls will catch the water.

-8. Find a place in a room that you want your homemade air conditioner in next to a plug in.
-Plug in the fan and turn the fan on high.
+8. Find a place in a room where you want your homemade air conditioner next to a plug-in.
+Plug in the fan and turn it on high.

-My experience while using this method, seemed to work very well.
-I prefer to use gallon jugs, because they last longer.
+In my experience, this DIY air conditioner works well.
+I prefer to use gallon jugs because they last longer.
 Dry ice makes it colder, but can be dangerous to use unless you have had experience with it.
 I have one of these in my bedroom during summer and it does help a lot.
-I place a rotating fan by mine to circulate the air around.
+I place a rotating fan next to it to circulate the air around.
 Putting it all together was really easy.
-You just have to make sure you measure the holes the right way.
+You just have to make sure you measure the holes correctly.
 If there is a gap, you have to use a lot of tape.
 You want all of the air to come out of the dryer tube.

 © 2017 Brittany Banks